 - It is hoped that most complaints and concerns will be resolved quickly and informally. - If parents have a complaint, they should normally contact their child's Class Teacher, Form Tutor or Housemistress, outlining the nature of the complaint and the resolution they seek.
 In many cases, the matter will be resolved straightaway by this means to the parents' satisfaction.
-If the Class Teacher, Form Tutor or Housemistress cannot resolve the matter alone, it may be necessary for the member of staff to consult the Head of Year in the Senior School, or the Head of Prep for the Prep School, who will investigate the matter. - Complaints made directly to the Deputy Head or the Headteacher (that are not formal) will usually be referred to the relevant child's Class Teacher, Form Tutor, Housemistress or Head of Year, unless the Deputy Head or the Headteacher deems it appropriate to deal with the matter personally. - The child's Class Teacher, Form Tutor, Housemistress or Head of Year will record details of all complaints on Cpoms under 'Stage 1 informal complaint' and the date on which they were received.
-Should the matter not be resolved, normally within ten days during term time or in the event that the child's Class Teacher, Form Tutor, Housemistress or Head of Year and the parent fail to reach a satisfactory resolution, then parents will be advised to proceed with their complaint in accordance with Stage 2 of this Procedure.
+If the Class Teacher, Form Tutor or Housemistress cannot resolve the matter alone, it may be necessary for the member of staff to consult the Head of Year in the Senior School, or the Head of Prep for the Prep School, who will investigate the matter. - Complaints made directly to the Deputy Head or the Headteacher (that are not formal) will usually be referred to the relevant child's Class Teacher, Form Tutor, Housemistress or Head of Year, unless the Deputy Head or the Headteacher deems it appropriate to deal with the matter personally. - All details will be recorded on Cpoms under 'Stage 1 informal complaint' and the date on which they were received.
+Should the matter not be resolved, normally within ten working days during term time, then parents should proceed with their complaint in accordance with Stage 2 of this Procedure. - In the case of a complaint against the Head Teacher where parents would like to address the matter informally, they should write directly to the Chair of Governors at chairofgovernors@thorntoncollege.com stating that they would like an informal discussion.